toypiano/understanding-typescript/advanced-types.md

 In this case, you can implement "type guard" to avoid warning:

+> Type guards helps you avoid runtime error by checking types before you try to do something with the values.

 ```ts
 function printEmployeeInformation(emp: UnknownEmployee) {
   console.log('Name: ' + emp.name);